stitakis/ArchElekt/Solution Background/Solution Overview.md

 ## Principals

-In order to be able to drive conversations and architectural choices, it seemed important to define some principals and so the presented architecture has designed with the following in mind:
+In order to be able to drive conversations and architectural decisions, it seemed important to set clear principals and so the presented architecture was designed with the following ones in mind:

 - **Simple** and **pragmatic**.
 The problems of the current system are impactful for the business and it is important to fix them in a timely manner.
 - **Priority** to fixing current situation.
 - **Flexibility** for future improvement.
-It also seemed appropriate to decouple some of the responsibility without replacing them will keeping future options open.
+It also seemed appropriate to decouple some of the responsibilities without replacing them while keeping the system open to future changes.

 ## Context